murning/facing-the-music/README.md

   - reflection order of 17
   - microphone height of 2m
   - microphone centre of (x=2,y=2)
-  - inter microphone distance of 0.2m
+  - inter-microphone distance of 0.2m
   - a source azimuth of 70 degrees
   - an SNR of 0
   - an RT60 of 1 second (this corresponds to the reverb time of the room)